-Three khaki singlets and two pairs of khaki shorts will be issued at the public expense on commissioning or joining a ship on a tropical station.
-These items will subsequently be maintained at the expense of the ranks concerned.
+Two pairs of khaki shorts, one waistbelt, Corps colours, two pairs of khaki stockings and one pair of black leather shoes (in lieu of one pair of boots) will be issued at the public expense on commissioning or joining a ship on a foreign station.
+These will subsequently be maintained at the expense of the ranks concerned.